跳到主要内容

 • It’s just GraphQL, using only spec-compliant features of the language.
 Any language, not just JavaScript, can implement federation.

-$ npm install --save @apollo/federation
+$ npm install --save @apollo/subgraph

 Schema first

-The User service has a simple schema.
-Note the @key directive: it tells the Apollo query planner that a particular instance of User can be fetched if you have its id.
+The "User service" provides a simple schema.
+Note the @key directive: it instructs the Apollo query planner that a particular instance of User can be fetched if you specify its id.
 Also, note that we extend the Query type.

 type User @key(fields: "id") {